ketayon/Quantum-Brain-Tumor-Detection/README.md

    - Modular task management via `JobScheduler` + `WorkflowManager`.

 5. **Interactive Web Interface**
-   - Upload your own MRI image and classify it live.
+   - Upload your own MRI image and classify it live (image size 256x256)
+   - If you have free IBM Quantum account then upload your image on `Run on IBM Quantum (Async)`
    - View PCA, predictions, histograms, confusion matrix & more.

 ---